 You should not need to run RESYNC CATALOG often.
-For more information, see Using CROSSCHECK to Update the RMAN Repository in the Oracle® Database Backup and Recovery Advanced User's Guide.
+For more information, see Using CROSSCHECK to Update the RMAN Repository in the Oracle Database Backup and Recovery Advanced User's Guide.

-To force a Full Resynchronization of the Recovery Catalog:
+To force a Full Resynchronization of the Recovery Catalog, perform the following steps.

-- 1 Start RMAN, and connect to the target database and Recovery Catalog. - > rman TARGET / CATALOG rman/<password>@<connect identifier for catalog> - 2 Mount the target database.
+- 1 Start RMAN, and connect to the target database and Recovery Catalog. - > rman TARGET / CATALOG rman/<password>@<connect\identifier for catalog> - 2 Mount the target database.